joakim-strandberg/advent_of_code/README.md

 ## How to navigate the Ada code
 The code is intended to be navigated using an IDE (Integrated Development Environment) like GNAT Studio or ObjectAda.
-The IDE included with the ObjectAda 7.0 compiler from 1996 and more recent IDE:s included implement a "Goto definition" functionality.
+The IDE included with the ObjectAda 7.0 compiler from 1996 and more recent IDE:s include "Goto definition" functionality.
 All the Ada source code are to be found in the root directory and the private/ directory.
 The starting point for navigating the code is in the root directory:
 ```
 main.adb
 std.ads